 Dealer inspection requirements: We oppose SB 459 (Portantino, D-La Cañada Flintridge), which would increase inspection requirements for licensed firearms dealers in California.

-Dog transportation restrictions: We oppose AB 2362 (Rubio, D-West Covina), which would place restrictions on the transportation of dogs by breeders and other for-profit entities in California.
+Dog transportation restrictions: As introduced AB 2362 (Rubio, D-West Covina), would place temperature, ventilation and lighting restrictions on the transportation of dogs by breeders and other for-profit entities, which includes dog breeders and hunting guides who use dogs, in California.
+View our letter (PDF) here.
+Update: This bill was amended to our satisfaction to omit for-profit entities.
+View the amendment here.